Candida Martinelli's Italophile Site

 to visit it.
 But be sure to come back here.
 There's lots

-more below.
-I took care of two small children when studying Italian in
+and Southern Italy 1600-1800 I took care of two small children when studying Italian in

 Florence.
 Their family was shocked when they learned I had taken